NLnetLabs/routinator/CONTRIBUTING.md

 Once final, your change will be reviewed and discussed on GitHub.
 You will be expected to correct flaws pointed out and update accordingly.
 As a submitter of a change, you are the owner of that change until it has been merged.
+Please respond on GitHub about the change, answer questions and/or fix nits/flaws.